 As this document from the Inland Revenue Department explains, foreigners leaving Hong Kong will need to get a tax clearance.
 You'll need to file a form at least 1 month before your departure date.
 Make also sure to sort this out with your current employer!
 For more information on your taxes and duties, follow this link!
 Bear in mind that if you are self-employed, you'll also need to notify the IRD.

 As you may be well aware, the Mandatory Provident Fund -MPF- is Hong Kong's retirement saving scheme for residents.
 If you and your family were in town for a short period, such as 13 months or less, then this is not for you.
 However, if you worked in Hong Kong for over 13 months, your employer would've signed you into the fund.
 If you are 100% confident that you are leaving Hong Kong permanently, and you'll need to request an early withdrawal of funds -start here!

-Canceling services and suspending debits are some of the things that carry the full weight of leaving!
+Canceling services and suspending debits are some things that carry the full weight of leaving!
 You'll need to change your phone number, stop your cable subscription, credit charges, and deal with all the utility service companies until you've cleared out all the paperwork.
 The main providers you'll need to sort are your electricity company, telecommunications and Internet network, cable TV, gas, water supply, magazine subscriptions, and any other recurrent services you can think of!

 In all honesty, no matter how hard you've worked to make your relocation smooth, there's always something missing!
 Which is why it comes in handy to sign-up for Hong Kong Post's correspondence relocation service.
 If you reckon you'll still get mail after your departure, better be safe than sorry and avoid missing important notifications.
 It may take months to get through all the final touches of letting people know your new address, suspending all your services, selling your goods, and so on!